omarbadran/cubes/packages/modules/tsrun/README.md

-# @cubes/tsrun
+# tsrun

-This module is used for executing typescript files using esbuilt.

-`tsrun -f src/index.ts`
-`tsrun -f src/index.ts -c esbuild.config.json`
+You can use this module to run .ts files directly.